JMsoflo/WD-Seatwork-4-TC03/readme.md

 </div>
 <!-- TODO: Make a short description -->
 <div align="center">
-Creating a Features Display Website showcasing distinct design layouts for different features using pure HTML and CSS.
+Creating a Features Display Website showcasing products for their different features using pure HTML and CSS.
 The website should include multiple pages for demonstration and emphasize layout design.
 </div>

 <br />